CS-552 / 8 credits

 • Complete homework assignments

-• Complete a project of their choosing (agreed upon with course supervisor) : complete a project proposal outlining topic and evaluation plan; submit two project milestones; submit final project report; present project findings to committee of course instructor and TAs.
+• Complete a project (set by the course supervisor) : complete a project proposal outlining topic and evaluation plan; submit two project milestones; submit final project report; present project findings to committee of course instructor and TAs.

 Assessment methods